magento/devdocs/guides/v2.0/extension-dev-guide/package_module.md

-A description of the four types of packages that you can submit to Marketplace:
+A description of the types of packages that you can submit to Marketplace:

 * __magento2-module__&#8212;A package that usually contains source files plus the top level composer.json, which indicates dependencies and so on.
 This can be sold in the store directly, or it can be a dependent package hierarchy of some parent package.